blackle/blamscamp/README.md

 # blamscamp

-> Mmh, options, runnin' out of options
+> Mmh, options, runnin' out of options,
+>
 > Mmh, options, used to have options

 bandcamp is great (at time of writing,) but it would be great to have more options for selling zip files of MP3s on the internet.
 So I created this tool, which lets you create a bandcamp-style audio player for an individual album.
 The player is an entirely self-contained website, and can be hosted on a variety of platforms, but was designed specifically for itch.io.